 - 1. A 2.3 overall grade point average at the time of entering and during field placement is required. - 2.
-Students must have completed all required Social Work classes through the 300 level with at least a grade of 'C' before beginning field placement.
-(They must have met all prerequisites for these courses) - 3.
-Any student with a C- or lower in any 400 level social work classes need special permission from the field office to begin or to continue with field placement. - 4.
-Students need at last a C in 488L to continue into 489L.
-Students who receive a C- or lower in 488L or 489L must repeat the course. - 5.
+Students must have completed all required Social Work classes through the 300 level with a minimum grade of 'C' before beginning field placement.
+(They must have met all prerequisites for these courses). - 3.
+Any student with a C- or below in any 400 level social work classes needs special permission from the field office to begin or to continue with field placement. - 4.
+Students are required to earn a grade of C or above in 488L to enroll in 489L.
+Students who earn a C- or below in 488L or 489L must repeat the course. - 5.
 The field placement application must be accompanied by a current resume.
 If a student wishes to do their placement at their place of work, the student must submit an application for a request to do a work site placement to the field placement application form. - 6.
-SWRK 48L8 and 489L each involve 16 hours in a field agency plus a two-hour a week seminar taught by the faculty member who will serve as a liaison to the placement agency.
+SWRK 488L and 489L each involve 16 hours in a field agency plus a two-hour a week seminar taught by the faculty member who will serve as a liaison to the placementagency.
 The student registers for the same seminar section for both SWRK 488L and SWRK 489L. - 7.
 All practice social work courses (408, 409, 450 & 451) must be taken prior to or concurrently with SWRK 488L and 489L.